 Overall, compared to ads, subtler approaches more reliably spur action, don’t seem as sales-y and are more difficult for viewers to bypass or ignore:

-- According to data from PQ Research, the product placement industry grew almost 14% year-over-year in 2017, fueled by OTT video services and live TV.
+- Global product placement revenues have been growing steadily YoY for a decade.
+2020 brought a slight dip (0.4%) in revenues, PQ Research expects product placement values to increase more than 13% in 2021.
 A University of Wisconsin study also found that these placements were more effective than TV commercials in getting consumers to purchase packaged goods.

 - Entertainment marketing strategies like product placement are even more effective on cord-cutters than on linear TV viewers, according to a Deloitte study.
 Over half of cord-cutters say that entertainment marketing has a medium to high influence on their buying decisions.

-- Three-quarters of North Americans engage in at least some form of ad-blocking per another Deloitte report, underscoring the need for more sophisticated forms of marketing.
+- Ad blocking is on the rise, growing 8% in 2020 among desktop users and 10% among mobile users, underscoring the need for more sophisticated forms of marketing.
 Whereas a browser or app extension can thwart a pop-up ad, it can’t touch entertainment marketing strategies, all of which are more interwoven with the content they support and promote.

 To summarize, entertainment marketing lives within its media, rather than apart from it.
 There’s nothing to “skip” or “block,” as the marketing message is a literal part of the entertainment.